Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsection{Application: Local Model Explanations via Concept Contribution Maps}

 In this section, we apply the concept contribution analysis of Section \ref{sec:local-explanations-theory} to provide a detailed local explanation for a prediction of ResNet18 in an image of Places365.
 In this example, we use direction pairs learned via EDDP-C and $I=512$.
 The example input image (Fig. \ref{fig:concept-contribution-maps1} top left) is correctly predicted to belong to the \textit{baseball-field} class.
-The output class logit for this image is $\logit_c=19.7$, the baseline logit is $\logit_b^m=0.0003$ and the unexplainable residual of (\ref{eq:logit-e-3}) is $r = 0.2816$.
-The top rows of Figures \ref{fig:concept-contribution-maps1} and \ref{fig:concept-contribution-maps2} provide segmentations which were obtained by applying our concept detectors to the patch embeddings of the input and subsequently upscaled to the original resolution.
-Each segmentation map highlights the region of the input that belongs to the detected concept.
-Above each segmentation map, we provide the index $i$ of the respective concept detector (marked as \textit{unit}), the name of the concept that was attributed to the concept detector by Network Dissection, and the dataset-wide Intersection over Union score of the detector when detecting the concept in the validation split of Broden.
-Below each segmentation map, we provide the respective Concept Contribution Map (CCM).
-Each spatial element $\p$ of CCM for concept $i$ corresponds to the quantity $\phi_{\p}^i$ of (\ref{eq:ccm}). $\phi^i_{\p}$ contributes positively to the prediction in two cases: 1) whenever $\vvpihat-\vvpbihat > 0$ (i.e. when the concept content in the sample is more than the concept content in the baseline point) and the Concept-Class Relation Coefficient (CCRC) $\wc^T\shat_i$ is positive and 2) whenever $\vvpihat - \vvpbihat < 0$, (i.e. when the concept content in the sample is less than the one in the baseline) and CCRC is negative.
-CCMs incorporate CCRC and thus they do not necessarily highlight the regions with the concept, as the sign of CCRC is integrated into the heatmaps (for instance: Unit 390).
-Above each CCM we provide the name of the concept together with the contribution of the CCM to the prediction logit after additionally integrating the correction factor of (\ref{eq:logit-e-3}).
+The output class logit for this image is $\logit_c=19.7$, the baseline logit is $\logit_b^m=0.0003$ and the unexplainable residual is $r = 0.2816$.
+The top rows of Figures \ref{fig:concept-contribution-maps1} and \ref{fig:concept-contribution-maps2} provide concept segmentations which were obtained by applying our concept detectors to the patch embeddings of the input and subsequently upscaled to the original resolution.
+Above each segmentation map, we provide the index $i$ of the respective concept detector (marked as \textit{unit}), the name of the concept attributed to the concept detector, and the dataset-wide Intersection over Union score of the detector when detecting the concept in the validation split of Broden.
+Below each segmentation map, we provide the respective CCM.
+Each spatial element of CCM for concept $i$ contributes positively to the prediction in two cases: 1) whenever the concept content in the sample is greater than the concept content in the baseline point and the CCRC is positive, and 2) whenever the concept content in the sample is less than that in the baseline and the CCRC is negative.
+CCMs do not necessarily highlight the regions with the concept, as the sign of CCRC is integrated into the heatmaps (for instance: Unit 390).
+Above each CCM we provide the name of the concept together with the contribution of the CCM to the explanation logit after additionally integrating the correction factor.